pmitros/cpsd-lottery/docs/schools/kingopen.md

 For kids with particular interests, the parent gave an example of a child interested in money where the math curriculum was modified around that topic to give them a chance to become a sort of leader in the class.

-### Aside from the math, english, science, and social studies, what does the class day include?
+### Aside from the math, English, science, and social studies, what does the class day include?
 What are the music, arts, world language, etc. programs.

 Specials are the standard set of: